AkshayGupte/Instances/Pooling/README.md

 Each directory has data in both AMPL and GAMS formats.
 Model files are provided for each.
 1. Standard :
-	- AMPL : <model pooling-q.mod> loads the pq-formulation.
+	- AMPL : <pooling-q.mod> loads the pq-formulation.
 You can then use a nonlinear or global solver of your choice.
-	- GAMS : <include xmodel.gms> calls <pqmodel.std.gms> which loads the pq-formulation.
+	- GAMS : <xmodel.gms> calls <pqmodel.std.gms> which loads the pq-formulation.
 	You can then use a nonlinear or global solver of your choice.

 2. General :
-	- AMPL : Use <model pooling-p.mod> to load the p-formulation.
+	- AMPL : Use <pooling-p.mod> to load the p-formulation.
 The pq-formulation does not work well on these instances and hence is not provided.
-	- GAMS : Use <include pooling-p.gms> to load the p-formulation.
+	- GAMS : Use <pooling-p.gms> to load the p-formulation.